sourcegraph/about/blogposts/2021/career-framework.md

 Some engineers didn’t know what their options were or what our expectations were.
 More and more engineering managers were reporting this confusion, finding that there were engineers who didn’t understand how career progression worked at Sourcegraph.

-### Engineering managers wanted to fairly level incoming hires
+### Engineering managers wanted to level incoming hires fairly

 Without a framework, engineering managers struggled to identify which levels incoming hires might occupy.
 As we scale and make more and more offers, we found we needed the ability to evaluate an ever wider spectrum of hires.
 We needed to know we were consistently making fair offers.

 Fairness was hard to ensure.
-How, for instance, could we know that hiring manager A was making an offer that's consistent with what hiring manager B would make?
-How, too, do we level someone who's coming in if we don't have a good sense of who the IC2s or IC3 are?
+How, for instance, could we know that hiring manager A was making an offer that’s consistent with what hiring manager B would make?
+How, too, do we level someone who’s coming in if we don’t have a good sense of who the IC2s or IC3s are?
 The need for a framework only became more apparent.

 ### Bias was inevitable without objectivity